-- \$58.25 million in grant funding was awarded from the U.S. Department of Justice in an effort to aid local and state law enforcement entities with re-establishing their agencies to a pre-Katrina level of public safety.
-The funding can be used to replace lost or damage equipment, or can be used to augment public safety by placing citizens in a safer, more secure level of public safety in preparation for future disasters. - \$128.4 million was awarded from the U.S. Department of Health and Human Services in Social Services Block Grant.
+- ➤ \$128.4 million was awarded from the U.S. Department of Health and Human Services in Social Services Block Grant.
 The funds can be used for health services, mental health services, and for the repair, renovation, and construction of health and mental health facilities.
-The funds will also support operations of the MS Department of Human Service, the MS Department of Health, the MS Department of Mental Health, and potentially other state agencies. - ▶ \$95 million from the U.S. Department of Labor in National Emergency Grants to MS Department of Labor to provide training capacity and direct training in skills needed in the rebuilding effort, temporary employment for individuals, and workforce training for new and expanding business. - \$25.1 million in supplemental funding was received by the MS Department of Mental Health from the Substance Abuse and Mental Health Services (SAMHSA), which is a division of the U.S. Department of Health and Human Services. - Approximately \$1.013 billion has been made available from the Federal Highway Administration's "Emergency Relief Program."
-These funds will pay for reconstruction of federal highways in Mississippi, such as Highway 90 and I-10. - \$160 million was received by the MS Corp of Engineers for Coastal restoration \$10 million to conduct an analysis and design for "comprehensive improvements or modifications to existing improvements in the coastal area in the interest of hurricane and storm damage reduction, prevention of saltwater intrusion, preservation of fish and wildlife, prevention of erosion, and other related water resource purposes at full Federal expense;" \$75 million for enhancing estuarine habitats in Mississippi; and \$75 million to accelerate completion of authorized projects in the State of Mississippi along the Mississippi Gulf Coast. - > Other appropriations include funding to repair vital federal facilities in Mississippi including:
+The funds will also support operations of the Mississippi Department of Human Service, the Mississippi Department of Health, the Mississippi Department of Mental Health, and potentially other state agencies. - ➤ \$95 million from the U.S. Department of Labor in National Emergency Grants to Mississippi Department of Labor to provide training capacity and direct training in skills needed in the rebuilding effort, temporary employment for individuals, and workforce training for new and expanding businesses. - ➤ \$25.1 million in supplemental funding was received by the Mississippi Department of Mental Health from the Substance Abuse and Mental Health Services Administration (SAMHSA), which is a division of the U.S. Department of Health and Human Services. - Approximately \$740 million has been made available from the Federal Highway Administration's Emergency Relief Program.
+These funds will pay for reconstruction of federal highways in Mississippi, such as Highway 90 and Interstate 10. - ▶ \$160 million was appropriated to the U.S. Army Corps of Engineers for Coastal restoration: \$10 million to conduct an analysis and design for "comprehensive improvements or modifications to existing improvements in the coastal area in the interest of hurricane and storm damage reduction, prevention of saltwater intrusion, preservation of fish and wildlife, prevention of erosion, and other related water resource purposes at full Federal expense;" \$75 million for enhancing estuarine habitats in Mississippi; and \$75 million to accelerate completion of authorized projects in the State of Mississippi along the Gulf Coast. - > Other appropriations allocate funding to repair vital federal facilities in Mississippi including:

-\$292.5 million for repair and renovation of the VA hospital in Biloxi
+\$292.5 million for repair and renovation of the VA hospital in Biloxi;

-\$45 million for the Armed Forces Retirement Home in Gulfport
+\$45 million for the Armed Forces Retirement Home in Gulfport;

-\$277.2 million for the Navy to help rebuild the Seabee base in Gulfport and the Stennis Space Center
+\$277.2 million for the U.S. Navy to help rebuild the Seabee base in Gulfport and the Stennis Space Center;

-\$43.4 million to help rebuild Keesler Air Force Base
+\$43.4 million to help rebuild Keesler Air Force Base;

-\$45 million for the Keesler Medical Center
+\$45 million for the Keesler Medical Center;

-- \$82.8 million for new Navy housing in the Gulfport/Stennis region - \$324.8 million for housing at Keesler Air Force Base - \$48.9 million for Navy housing at the Naval Air Station Meridian and at the Seabee base - The Deficit Reduction Act of 2005, S. 1932, provides \$2 billion to Medicaid programs for eligible states affected by Katrina.
+\$82.8 million for new Navy housing in the Gulfport/Stennis region;

+\$324.8 million for housing at Keesler Air Force Base; and

+\$48.9 million for Navy housing at the Naval Air Station Meridian and at the Seabee base.

+➤ The Deficit Reduction Act of 2005, S. 1932, provides \$2 billion to Medicaid programs for eligible states affected by Katrina.
 However, at this time, Mississippi has not been informed how the program will be administered or how the funds will be allocated.